Swiss bank Wegelin to close after guilty plea

 Wegelin also agreed to pay an additional $22.05 million fine, the Justice Department said.
 U.S. District Judge Jed Rakoff, who must approve the monetary penalties, set a hearing in the case for March 4 for sentencing.

-Last year, the U.S. government separately seized more than $16 million of Wegelin funds in a UBS AG account in Stamford, Connecticut, via a civil forfeiture complaint.
+Last year, the U.S. government separately seized more than $16 million of Wegelin funds held in a UBS AG USBN.VX account in Stamford, Connecticut, via a separate civil forfeiture complaint.

 Because Wegelin has no branches outside Switzerland, it used UBS for correspondent banking services, a standard industry practice, to handle money for U.S.-based clients.

-(Additional reporting by Martin De Sa'Pinto in Zurich; Editing by Martha Graybow, John Wallace and Steve Orlofsky)
+(Reporting by Nate Raymond, Lynnley Browning and Martin De Sa'Pint; Editing by Martha Graybow, John Wallace and Steve Orlofsky)